Vision of Peace

 - See also The Resources for Peace web-site

-Permanent Scars from Warl
+Permanent Scars from War

 No one knows the human cost of war better than those who were there.
 To read the stories of veterans I suggest D. Hallock Hell, Healing and Resistance, Veterans Speak.
 Veterans reveal their inner scars and the ongoing suffering shared by their families and many others whose lives they touch.
 Sometimes I see prominently displayed the slogan "Support our troops."
 Obviously one way to support our troops is not by blind obedience to immoral wars, but by providing needed services on their return to civilian life.

 Some also feel below that some scars from war are not widely known.
+The research below is old.
+I invite any new research a reader may have.

 Depleted Uranium: Dirty Bombs, Dirty Missiles, Dirty Bullets